genie-ai/genie-router-plugin-telegram-bot/README.md

 ```

 The password configuration attribute is optional, and can be used to require a password
 before someone can send commands via Telegram.
-As there is no persistent storage yet,
+A hash of the password is stored in the
-the password will have to be entered every time genie-router starts.
-As soon as persistent
+persistent storage, so that the user can be automatically granted access in a next session.
-storage is implemented the allowed chatIds will be persisted and remembered.
+A user has to type the password anew when the password changes in the configuration.

 To not require a password, simply remove the attribute or set it to null.